401-advanced-javascript-bp/build-api-server/README.md

-# LAB: Classes, Inheritance, Functional Programming
+# LAB: Lab Week 3 - Build an API Server

 ## Before you begin
 Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.